mbansal2006/drug_monitor/README.md

 - Identify drugs most exposed to fragile or adversarial production networks
 - Support strategies to prioritize domestic or allied sourcing of essential medicines through targeted risk insights
 - Deliver actionable insights to inform policy discussions, such as Section 232 investigations, by quantifying foreign dependency and national security exposure in the pharmaceutical supply chain
+## Rails App
+The `rails_app/` directory contains a full Ruby on Rails application used to explore and import site data.
+Run `bundle install` and `rails db:migrate` inside that folder.
+CSV import tasks live under `lib/tasks/`.

 ---